-Point Reyes is located approximately 30 miles (50 km) north of San Francisco on Highway 1 along the west coast of California (see Maps).
+Point Reyes is located along the west coast of California approximately thirty miles (fifty km) north of San Francisco off of Highway 1 (see Maps).
 Travelers may approach the park from the winding scenic Highway 1, either northbound or southbound.
-Visitors can also reach the park via Sir Francis Drake Boulevard or the Point Reyes/Petaluma Road.
+Visitors can also reach the park via Sir Francis Drake Boulevard or the Point Reyes-Petaluma Road.

-Below are directions for the quickest routes to Point Reyes National Seashore's Bear Valley Visitor Center from the given locations.
+Below are directions for the quickest routes to Point Reyes National Seashore's Bear Valley Visitor Center from San Francisco, the East Bay, Sacramento, and Petaluma.
 For directions from the Bear Valley Visitor Center to points of interest and trailheads within Point Reyes National Seashore, please visit our Directions to Park Destinations page.

-NOTE: On weekends and holidays from late December through mid-April, when visitation by whale watchers to the Point Reyes Lighthouse area is heavy, visitors may be required to ride a shuttle bus from Drakes Beach to the Lighthouse and Chimney Rock areas.
+NOTE: On weekends and holidays from late December through mid-April, when visitation to the Point Reyes Lighthouse and Chimney Rock areas is heavy, visitors may be required to ride a shuttle bus from Drakes Beach to the Lighthouse and Chimney Rock areas.

 Road Closures in Point Reyes National Seashore